 Random post today about a “project” I had no intention of ever mentioning, but it was such a positive experience that I wanted to quickly share: modern and minimal photo books!As a kid I loved flipping through our family photo albums and I always promised myself I would stay on top of managing that area … More Modern Family Photo Albums

-September and October are our hottest months of the year.
-Weird right.
-We don’t have AC because it’s generally not that hot (though we did purchase a portable unit for rare heat waves), so we rely heavily on our ceiling fans over these warmer months.
-Design-wise, I’d much rather have a cute light on a … More Modern Ceiling Fan Roundup!
+September and October are our hottest months of the year and we don’t have AC because it’s generally not that hot (though we did purchase a portable unit for rare heat waves), so we rely heavily on our ceiling fans over these warmer months.
+Design-wise, I’d much rather have a cute light on a bedroom … More Modern Ceiling Fan Roundup!

 Our big summer vacation was a road trip through some National Parks and, as importantly, their lodges.
 While I intended to do a quick post on here focusing on the architecture/design elements of our trip, I got SO MANY logistical questions from those of you following along on IG stories (which I saved on my … More National Park Architecture Road Trip